zhangf911/UnityUIExample/README.md

 GameController.cs Sections
 ------
-In this example, the game controller acts as the game's core and handles base functions.
+In this script, the game controller acts as the game's core and handles base functions.

 * Setup
 * Game States
 * Game Score
 * Audio
 * Input